Selected Correspondence Vineeto

 This statement made it clear to me again why so few spiritual people are willing to investigate their beliefs, feelings and emotions.
 The very word ‘investigate’ is evil, the very action of contemplation is considered the ultimate no-no. And one doesn’t even have to bother to change one’s malicious or sorrowful behaviour, because that is only one’s ‘personality’, which won’t interfere with the ‘higher self’ of enlightenment – so why investigate one’s personality or want to change it in the first place?

-When the garbage man came he missed your mind , either that or he replaced it with one you think does not exist!
+RESPONDENT: When the garbage man came he missed your mind, either that or he replaced it with one you think does not exist!
 Mind is mind, whether it is a nice mind or a not so nice mind, mind is mind!

-Mind is a fascinating word.
-By using it the way the East has used the word, it means you are to throw out your whole thinking capacity, stop thought in whatever form and then, one day, you will be in bliss and live forever in Union with the Universe and the Universal Mind.
+VINEETO: Mind is a fascinating word.
+By using it the way the East has used the word, it means you are to throw out your whole thinking capacity, stop thought in whatever form and then, one day, you will be in mind-less bliss and live on forever in Union with the Universal Mind as an eternal spirit.

-And yet, there was something in the understanding that ‘mind’ should be the problem that appealed to me – that’s why I went to become enlightened.
-‘Mind’, when applied to the social and cultural conditioning, to belief-systems, to fixed thinking patterns, to self-centred behaviour and self-centred outlook is certainly an essential reason for unhappiness and violence.
-The ‘self’-part of the mind needs to be tackled.
+And yet, there was something in the understanding that ‘mind’ should be the problem that appealed to me – that’s why I searched for enlightenment.
+‘Mind’, our brain is also wired with the social and cultural conditioning, with belief-systems, with fixed thinking patterns, self-centred behaviour and self-centred outlook and this part of the brain (mind) is certainly an essential reason for unhappiness and violence.
+This part of the mind we identify with as the ‘self’ and it certainly needs to be tackled.

-But ‘mind’ consists of more – it is also the capacity for common sense, for intelligent reflection, for practical investigation.
-But for that you have to remove the psychological and the psychic entity residing within yourself in order to ascertain the clear functioning of the brain.
+But ‘mind’, our brain, consists of much more – it is also the capacity for common sense, for intelligent reflection, for practical investigation, for in-depth contemplation.
+But in order to ascertain the clear functioning of the brain you have to remove the psychological and the psychic entity residing within yourself.

-The self-centred neurosis of Human Nature is identified in the East as the problem with humans but they attempt to eradicate only half of the problem.
-Eastern religions aim to eradicate the ego, the ‘mind’ (who we think we are), while ignoring the soul, the ‘feelings’ (who we feel we are).
-The resultant attack on, or repression of, all thoughts and thinking (not just the self-centred neurosis) eventuates in the complete denial of intelligent thought such as can be readily seen by the East’s lack of technological progress, appalling poverty, repression of women, theocratic empires, and a disastrous standard of health and environment.
+The self-centred neurosis of Human Nature is identified in the East as the problem with human beings but the Eastern religions attempt to eradicate only half of the problem.
+They aim to eradicate the ego, the ‘mind’, who we think we are, while ignoring the soul, who we feel we are.
+The resultant attack on, or repression of, all thoughts and thinking (and not just the self-centred neurosis) eventuates in the complete denial of intelligent thought such as can be readily seen by the East’s lack of technological progress, appalling poverty, repression of women, theocratic empires, and a disastrous standard of health and environment.

 *